st-Wook/docs.fireboltofdeath.dev/docs/flamework/additional-modules/components/scripting-api.md

 If you'd like to remove a component, you can use `Components.removeComponent<T>(instance)`

 Disclaimer: Components added via the scripting API do not get removed automatically.
-It is recommended that you use the `tag` config option which will automatically create and cleanup components, and also supports FilteringEnabled on the client.
+It is recommended that you use the `tag` config option which will automatically create and cleanup components, and also supports StreamingEnabled on the client.
 ```ts
 import { Components } from "@flamework/components";